savvaki/masters/README.md

-# Denoising Diffusion Post-Processing for Low-Light Image Enhancement (PDF)
+# Master's Dissertation: Denoising Diffusion Post-Processing for Low-Light Image Enhancement (PDF)

 This repository contains the PDF file for the Master's dissertation by Savvas Panagiotou.
 This dissertation was supervised by Dr A.S.
 Bosman.